lnis-uofu/OpenFPGA/docs/source/manual/arch_lang/annotate_vpr_arch.rst

 For global port support:

+.. note:: If you choose to route the global signal through the global port network, you should set the ``--clock_modelling ideal`` when running VPR.

 - ``name="<string>"`` is the port name to appear in the top-level FPGA fabric.

 - ``is_clock="<bool>"`` define if the global port is a clock port at the top-level FPGA fabric.
 An operating clock port will be driven by proper signals in auto-generated testbenches.